MrHedmad/kerblam/docs/src/quickstart.md

   files (if you opted to use Python),
 - and setup the `.gitignore` file with appropriate ignores.

-You can now start working in your new project, simply `cd test-project`.
+You can now start working in your new project, simply `cd example_project`.
 Since Kerblam took care of making a virtual environment, use `source env/bin/activate` to start working in it.